 Lecture series: The Ethics and Social implications of AI

 This course will investigate the moral and social implications of Artificial Intelligence.
 The course includes lectures, discussions and talks given by experts in the area, and will identify and examine the most relevant and important issues that dominate the debate around ethics in AI.
-Topics covered include bias in decision-making algorithms, the question of accountability for autonomous and semi-autonomous AI, the morality of military and healthcare AI, the difficulties associated with the governance of aI and possible future scenarios that could arise as AI progresses in the future.
+Topics covered include bias in decision-making algorithms, the question of accountability for autonomous and semi-autonomous AI, the morality of military and healthcare AI, the difficulties associated with the governance of AI and possible future scenarios.